atmos/campfiyah/README.md

 A simple faraday backed library for campfire.
 It comes with an in-memory adapter to make working with campfire's API in dev/test a lot easier.

-Given a subdomain and a token Campfiyah gives you two things.
+Given a subdomain and a token, Campfiyah gives you two things.

 * List all rooms the token can access on a campfire subdomain
 * Send messages to specific rooms